Skip to main content Skip to accessibility

 The early stages of Lyme disease can be treated with antibiotics.
 Early treatment prevents later symptoms of the disease developing.

-The risk of catching Lyme disease from a tick bite in Jersey is very low.
-There's only been two cases in the Island since 2015.
-However, recent monitoring and analysis has shown that some tick species in Jersey carry the bacteria that causes the disease.
+In Jersey, the risks of catching Lyme disease from a tick bite are very low.
+There's only been 2 cases on the Island since 2015.

 Lyme disease rash